Structed/prodws/README.md

-# PHP client for ProdWS SOAP Service
+# PHP wrapper for ProdWS SOAP Service
+A very simple and naïve wrapper for Deutsche Post's "ProdWS" SOAP Service.
+Only Implements GetProductList for now, but should be easy to extend.

 Deutsche Post provides a SOAP Service called "ProdWS", which is required to get product data to be able to automatically create postage stamps via the "OneClickForApp" (1C4A) SOAP Service.